transcriptaze/vpd/GUIDE.md

 - `RoundBlackKnob`
 - `PJ301M`

-An _unknown_ part will be displayed as an anonymous grey circle devoid of personality or future.
+An _unknown_ part will be displayed as an anonymous grey circle devoid of personality, joy or future.

 #### `new module`